Re-name

 mdadm --assemble /dev/md/newname --name=newname --update=name /dev/sd[xy]#

-edit /etc/mdadm.conf; change oldname
+edit /etc/mdadm.conf; change oldname to newname

 Make persistent across reboots